bugsnag/bugsnag-js/test/react-native/TESTING.md

 If building against the current branch/commit, the packages must be published to a locally owned NPM repository (!
 Not the official NPMJS repository !).
 This can be locally or remotely hosted, but should be versioned appropriately.

+#### Generating a dynamic test fixture (React Native >=0.71)

+For React Native 0.71 onwards, test fixtures are generated dynamically.
+From the root directory run `node ./scripts/generate-react-native-fixture.js`, specifying the following environment variables:

+- `RN_VERSION`
+- `REGISTRY_URL`
+- `NOTIFIER_VERSION`
+- `RCT_NEW_ARCH_ENABLED` (optional - set to 1 to build a fixture with New Architecture enabled)
+- `REACT_NATIVE_NAVIGATION` (optional) - set to 1 to build a react-native-navigation test fixture
+- `BUILD_ANDROID` (optional) - set to 1 to build an Android APK
+- `BUILD_IOS` (optional) - set to 1 to build an iOS ipa

+This will generate a React Native project using the React Native CLI and install the notifier, scenarios and any other required dependencies.
+The generated project can be found in `test/react-native/features/fixtures/generated/<old-arch | new-arch><RN_VERSION>`

+#### Scenarios

+Scenarios are are packaged as a separate module under `test/react-native/features/fixtures/scenario-launcher` - these are packaged and installed into the test fixture when it's generated.

+Scenarios are driven via maze runner commands (see `react-native-steps.rb`).
+However it is also possible to run a scenario locally for debugging purposes by hardcoding a command in ScenarioLauncher.js

+#### Building the legacy test fixtures (React Native < 0.71)

+For older React Native versions, static test fixtures can be found under `features/fixtures`.

+In CI, these are built using Docker.
 Three bits of information will need to be passed into the test run as environment variables in order to access this package:
 - `REG_BASIC_CREDENTIAL`: the basic auth credentials of an account able to access the repository
 - `REG_NPM_EMAIL`: the email of the user accessing the repository